Back to all guides

 Narrow adhesive

-Use thin double-sided tape, a fine glue line, or a dry adhesive runner.
+For practice pages, use a narrow dry adhesive strip, controlled glue line, or dry adhesive runner.
 Wide adhesive strips steal pocket space and make inserts catch.

 One main insert

-Use a journaling card, copied ticket, small photo card, receipt-style note, or place card.
+Use a journaling card, ticket-shaped note, small photo print, receipt-style note, or place card.
 Make it easy to remove with a tab, rounded corner, or visible edge.

 One slim extra